camcosby08/Shipping-Calculator/README.md

 # Shipping-Calculator
-A command line App calculation shipping costs. (equations can be adjusted for proper prices including tax)
+A command line app calculating shipping costs. (equations can be adjusted for proper prices including tax)